estellechoi/TIL/Http/cookie.md

 <br>

+### Should have a short lifetime

-### Cookies for sensitive information (such as indicating authentication) should have a short lifetime
+Cookies for sensitive information (such as indicating authentication) should have a short lifetime.

 <br>